 5. Control production – How will the process be monitored to ensure it proceeds as planned?
 What steps need to be taken if there are deviations from the plan?

-Type of Production planning tools
+Types of production planning tools

-- production planning software is designed to help businesses plan, schedule, and manage their production.
+- Production planning software is designed to help businesses plan, schedule, and manage their production.
 It can provide various reports on how the process is proceeding and alerts if there are any deviations from the plan.

 - Production planning templates – A template is a pre-determined format for creating a document.
 Production planning templates can help ensure that all the necessary information is included in the production plan and that the document is easy to follow.

-- Gantt chart – A Gantt chart is a graphical tool used to schedule and track tasks.
+- Gantt chart – A Gantt chart is a graphical tool to schedule and track tasks.
 For example, it can display the relationship between tasks and their start and finish dates.